 When I was 16, I was diagnosed with a Chiari malformation.
 This means that part of my brain tissue extends downward into my spinal canal.

 That is not an option, though, so the doctors I see in my city do not understand my condition.
 When I go to see my primary doctor, that is aware of my diagnosis, she is hesitant to give me any medication that would help my pain.
-This then leads me to going to the emergency room on "bad days", so once a week if not more.
-I am often seen as a young pill-popper that is doctor shopping, when in reality I just want something that gives me the ability to have one "normal" hour a day.
+This then causes me to go to the emergency room on "bad days", so once a week if not more.
+I am often seen as a young pill-popper who is "doctor shopping" when in reality I just want something that gives me the ability to have one "normal" hour a day.

 Read More From Patientslounge

 Listen, it's very kind of you to send me a link to some "alternative" medications.
 I know you mean well, but some garlic cloves and onions aren't going to take my pain away.
 Trust me, I've tried everything I can think of to not be dependent on medication, but at this point in time, I need real medicine.
 Telling me that I can overcome my pain and symptoms with nature and a diet does nothing but anger me.
 If it were that simple, I would be doing it.
 Sending me articles about how dangerous prescription pain pills tend to make me think you believe I am taking these pills for fun.
 I am not.

 Thank you for trying, but if you'd really like to help me, bring me easy-to-make or already-made food.
 Help me go grocery shopping.
 Talk to me, try to understand what is going on.
 That is the kind of support I need right now.

 I Am Constantly in Pain